OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 ### RULE \#2 - Set a user

-Configuring container to use unprivileged user, is the best way to prevent privilege escalation attacks.
+Configuring the container to use an unprivileged user is the best way to prevent privilege escalation attacks.
 This can be accomplished in three different ways as follows:

 1. During runtime using `-u` option of `docker run` command e.g.: